arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 <a name="Exercise3" />
 ### Exercise 3: Cleaning up Resources using ARM ###

-In this exercise you will learn how to delete resources and resource groups.
-You will learn this by deleting the resource group that was created in the previous exercises.
+In this exercise you will learn how to delete resources and resource groups by deleting the resource group that was created in the previous exercises.

 <a name="Ex3Task1" />
 #### Task 1 - Removing Resources and Resource Groups  ####

 In this task you will learn about deleting resources and deleting resource groups using Azure PowerShell.

-1. Open Azure Powershell if it is not already opened.
+1. Open Azure Powershell if it is not already open.

 2. Ensure that your Powershell session is in _AzureResourceManager_ mode.
 If not, execute the following command to enter in this mode.